PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/MoneyFarmerRoute212.md

 9. Your Pokemon is not following you.
 10. Start the program in front of the Hearthome City Pokémon Center.

+**Recommended:** Have the Amulet Coin on your leading Pokémon for double the pay out.

 <img src="images/MoneyFarmerRoute212-0.png" width="400">

 Once started, the program will walk down to the following location in Route 212 and repeatedly battle the old woman.